wasp-lang/open-saas/blog/src/content/docs/guides/authorization.md

 ### Server-side Authorization

+Authorization on the server-side is the core of your access control logic, and determines what users actually can or can't do (unlike client-side authorization logic which is there merely for UX).

-You can also authorize access to server-side operations by adding a check to for a logged in user on the `context.user` object which is passed to all operations in Wasp:
+You can authorize access to server-side operations by adding a check for a logged-in user on the `context.user` object which is passed to all operations in Wasp:

 ```tsx title="src/server/actions.ts"
 export const updateCurrentUser: UpdateCurrentUser<...> = async (args, context) => {